aucad/aml-networks/readme.md

 The runtime estimates are for 8-core/32 GB RAM Linux machine, actual time may vary.

-**Limited model queries** ~24h
+:one: **Limited model queries** ~24h

 ```
 make query
 ```

-This experiment uses full cross-validation holdout set and repeats experiments using different query limits.
+This experiment uses full cross-validation holdout set and repeats experiments using different model query limits.
-By default, it will run attacks with limits 2 / 5 / default iterations.
-Query limits can be customized by appending to the command e.g., `LIMIT="5 10 20"`.
+By default it runs attacks with limits 2, 5, and default iterations.
+Query limits can be customized by appending to the command a limit argument, for example `LIMIT="5 10 20"`.

-**Random sampling of limited input** ~90 min
+:two: **Random sampling of limited input** ~90 min

 ```
 make sample